-It’s been some time since Magic the Gathering printed an Angel creature in Black, and Kaldheim brings with it the Cleaving Reaper.
-Like another Angel being released in the set, Valkyrie Harbinger, the Reaper is only available in Theme and Collector (Set) boosters.
-An Angel Berserker who costs 5 mana (3 colorless, 2 black) to cast, she is a 5/3 flyer with trample.
-She also has a secondary ability that when she’s in the graveyard you can pay 3 life to add her back to your hand.
+Before the printing of the Kaldheim set, Magic the Gathering hadn’t printed an Angel creature which was mono-Black.
+One of these Black Angel creatures is the Cleaving Reaper.
+Like another Angel being released in the set, Valkyrie Harbinger, the Reaper is only available in Theme, Set, and Collector boosters.
+The Reaper is an Angel Berserker who costs 5 mana (3 colorless, 2 black) to cast.
+She is a 5/3 flyer with trample and has a secondary ability that when she’s in the graveyard you can pay 3 life to add her back to your hand.

 This Angel wouldn’t be all that competitively playable if Kaldheim didn’t have a creature in it that makes your Angel spells 2 colorless cheaper to cast called Starnheim Aspirant.
 Yet another creature we won’t see in Draft boosters, the Aspirant turns Cleaving Reaper into a potent 3-drop threat.
-While she’s no Seraph of the Scales, who was very playable in the days of Ravnica Allegiance, she might be just good enough to see play, especially if the Berserker subtype gets some extra love.
+While she’s no Seraph of the Scales, who was very playable in the days of Ravnica Allegiance, Cleaving Reaper might be just good enough to see play, especially if the Berserker subtype gets some extra love in the future.

-Also, unlike the Seraph, Cleaving Reaper doesn’t bring a couple tokens into play when she dies.
-Yes, you can get her back to your hand from the graveyard, which is something.
-But, it’s nothing like Deathpact Angel, the Mythic Angel from way back in Gatecrash, who made a token you could sacrifice to bring Deathpact Angel right back to the battlefield for her casting cost.
+Also, unlike Seraph of the Scales, Cleaving Reaper doesn’t bring a couple tokens into play when she dies.
+Yes, you can get the Reaper back to your hand from the graveyard, which is something.
+But, she’s nothing like Deathpact Angel, the Mythic Rare Angel from back in Gatecrash, who made a token you could sacrifice to bring Deathpact Angel right back to the battlefield for her casting cost.

-Cleaving Reaper could potentially be a good creature in the right deck, especially if Berserker Tribal becomes a thing in Kaldheim or some time in a future Standard environment that still features the set.
-At the very least, she’ll be a lot rarer than your typical Kaldheim rare, so her scarcity alone may make her worth looking at as a trade chip for hardcore Magic the Gathering card collectors.
+Cleaving Reaper could potentially be a good creature in the right deck, although Standard play is highly unlikely.
+A few Commander players have already found room for her in White & Black Angel tribal decks, especially those led by Firja, Judge of Valor.
+At the very least, the Reaper will be a lot rarer than your typical Kaldheim rare.
+Her scarcity alone may make her worth looking at as a trade chip for hardcore Magic the Gathering card collectors.

 DISCLAIMER: Portions of The Phoenix Desertsong Magic the Gathering related content are unofficial Fan Content permitted under the Wizards of the Coast Fan Content Policy.
 The literal and graphical information presented on this site about Magic: The Gathering, including card images, the mana symbols, and Oracle text, is copyright Wizards of the Coast, LLC, a subsidiary of Hasbro, Inc. The content on this website is not produced by, endorsed by, supported by, or affiliated with Wizards of the Coast.